-Maurice Ashley discusses new chess initiative
+Maurice Ashley talks chess in Budapest

 Grandmaster Maurice Ashley was spotted at the Chess Olympiad in Budapest, Hungary, but he told The Chess Drum that he was not there as a delegate or captain, but merely as a chess tourist.
 Most will know Ashley as one of the most visible commentators of the chess world, but he has taken a hiatus from calling tournaments and is starting a new chapter in his storied career.